DeamonDev/deamondev.github.io/content/posts/dist-sys-challenges-part2-unique-ids.md

 ```

 ### Makefile
-Let's just change `MODULE` and `WORKLOAD` parameters to `unique-ids`.
+Let's calibrate `MODULE` and `WORKLOAD` parameters to be `unique-ids`.
 Our new maelstrom command should be:

 ```shell
 MAELSTROM_CMD_unique-ids = maelstrom/maelstrom test -w unique-ids --bin $(BINARY) --time-limit 30 --rate 1000 --node-count 3 --availability total --nemesis partition